Daoortor/ARM-rule-compression/README.md

 We proceed in rounds.
 During each round:
 - calculate $\Delta_{i, j} = IG(R_i, R_j) - IG(R_{i, j})$ of each $R_i, R_j$ in the current ruleset;
 - choose $m$ pairs with the lowest $\Delta_{i, j}$ and merge them one-by-one. <br>
 The algorithm is stopped once the ruleset is compressed enough.
 Low values of $m$ result in higher accuracy, but also higher computational costs.

+### Further heuristics
+Possible future heuristics:

+- Exploring